vacationlabs/haskell-webapps/doc/docs/opaleye/updating-rows.rst

 Multi-table updates (updates with JOINs)
 ----------------------------------------

 TODO: Does Opaleye even support them?
-If not, what's the escape hatch
+If not, what's the escape hatch?